Charles Vincent Watson: Last years

 Naval and Military Club, and a member of several others, including the Athenaeum Club.

-On 1 February 1930 he sustained an injury on a moored raft while bathing near Frankston.
+On 1 February 1930, Watson sustained an injury on a moored raft while bathing near Frankston.
 He took to his bed and appendicitis developed.

 He was taken to a private hospital in Melbourne for the operation, and died subsequently.

 His remains were interred with military honours at Box Hill Cemetery.